DeborahAkp/Portfolio/SQL/Project 4/README.md

   - birth date: The birth date of the employee.
 All values were imported as text and converted to datetime.
 There were no missing values.
   - hire date: The date the employee was hired.
 All values were imported as text and converted to datetime.
 There were no missing values.
   - termination date: The employee's last day of work.
 All values were imported as text and converted to datetime.
 There were no missing values.
 All active employees have a termination date of '1900-01-01'.
   - age (years): The age of the employee.
-All values ware integers.
+All values were integers.
 There were no missing values.
   - length of service (years): How long the employee has worked for the company.
 All values are integers.
 There were no missing values.
   - city: The location of the store the employee works/worked at.
 All values are text.
 There were no missing values.
   - department: The department the employee works/worked in.
 All values are text.
 There were no missing values.